pgolawsk/rutos_setups/README.md

   * ```BandwidthD``` - gathering by IP/host summary stats of data transferred by device by day/week/month; uses pre-existing ```/etc/config/bandwidthd``` and ```/etc/bandwidthd.conf``` setup files;
   * update (or create if does not exists) ```/etc/sysupgrade.conf``` file to presere other mentioned above setup files for future firmware upgrades (so current setup is not lost post the upgrade)

-(to be added soon)
-  * Modify Teltonika skin to customize it for statistics menu (copy icons and style.css)
 ## Usage

 Before running it please create valid inventory file - see example in ```inventory_example.ini```.

 Example of using specific playbook.